gl-inet/mv1000-ubuntu-image/README.md

 In case of Ubuntu installation failure, you can go back to original openwrt system.

-Press reset button and plug in power:
+Press and hold the reset button, and plug in the power supply:
 - Release button when the middle led on, the U-boot web failsafe start.

 U-boot web failsafe is needed when your openwrt firmware crash,